-License and permit requirements for flower shops vary between different states, cities, and towns.
-Your local business advisory and town hall can provide you with information about the specific licenses and permits required to start your business.
+License and permit requirements for flower shops vary depending on location.
+Louisiana is the only state to regulate retail florists through the Department of Agriculture & Forestry.
+Individual towns and cities may have additional regulations.
+Your local economic development office or town hall can provide you with information about the specific licenses and permits required to start your business.

 Every state has specific requirements and regulations when starting a business.
 Select your state below to find the guide to starting a business in your state.

 Things to consider before starting a flower shop